ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 -------------------------------------------------------------

-## User interaction
+## User Interaction
-After the Cat Adoption Officer who will be running the pop up cat adoption centre has followed the steps on the README to run the app, Catnip will disply the main menu.
+After the Cat Adoption Officer who will be running the pop up cat adoption centre has followed the steps on the README to run the app, Catnip will display the main menu.
 Titles and colours are used throughout the app to give the user (the Cat Adoption Officer) and enjoyable experience.

 ### *Main Menu*
 <img src=docs/user_interaction/Main_Menu.png alt="Main Menu and lovely title of app Cat-Nip"